huijunchen9260/dmenufm/README.md

 ## Installation

+For Arch Linux user, there is an [AUR](https://aur.archlinux.org/packages/dmenufm/) package available.

 `cd` into the `Makefile` directory, and type `sudo make install` in terminal to install dmenufm.

 To uninstall dmenufm, type `sudo make uninstall` in terminal.